Verbs

 Note that sometimes the spelling doesn’t change but the pronunciation does (e.g. read).
 There are many more irregular verbs in English than those listed here.
 If you aren’t sure how a verb behaves, it’s best to look it up.
 All irregular verb forms are given in full at the main dictionary entry.

-Finite and non-finite verbs (Prev Lesson)
+Stative and Dynamic Verbs (Prev Lesson)

 (Next Lesson) Phrasal verbs